adriannovegil/awesome-observability/README.md

 The transport tools simply serve as transport pipelines for data.
 This includes messaging systems, proprietary protocols and exchange formats.

 - [Apache Kafka](http://kafka.apache.org/) - Publish-subscribe messaging rethought as a distributed commit log.
+- [Vector](https://vector.dev/) - Collect, transform, and route all your logs and metrics with one simple tool.
 - [Stanza](https://github.com/observIQ/stanza) - Fast and lightweight log transport and processing agent.
 It's designed as a modern replacement for Fluentd, Fluent Bit, and Logstash.
 - [Redis](https://redis.io/) - Redis is an open source, in-memory data structure store, used as a database, cache and message broker.
 It supports many different data structures such as stringes, hashes, list, etc.
 - [Rsyslog](https://www.rsyslog.com/) - RSYSLOG is the rocket-fast system for log processing.